flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 >
 > -- Gospel of John

-Code should tell the truth, but how does it tell us anything at all?
+Code shall tell the truth, but how can it tell us anything at all?
 Let's talk about naming.

 You might think naming code artifacts is somewhat important because names help everyone understand what the hell the code does.
 And while that is true, the process of naming things has far greater significance.